OurVoiceUSA/HelloVoter/docs/Canvassing-Guidelines.md

 Never extend your hand to shake a person’s hand at the door unless they extend theirs first as it can be off-putting to some folks.
 No matter what the outcome of the encounter, always thank them for their time and remind them to be sure to register and vote!

-Our Voice will never presume to put words into your mouth, but we can recommend some simple ice-breaker opening lines for those new to chatting up strangers!
+Our Voice USA will never presume to put words into your mouth, but we can recommend some simple ice-breaker opening lines for those new to chatting up strangers!
 The following are merely examples and are in no way required statements for canvassing.
 Be creative and turn them into your own unique lines!

 “Hello [sir] [ma’am], how are you this [morning] [afternoon]? “ <Allow them to answer>
 “My name is [your name] and I am gathering some information for [your group’s name] in order to better understand how real people like you and I think and feel about the big issues we all face as a nation.
-I am using this canvassing tool on my phone from Our Voice in order to keep an accurate track of the information people provide.
+I am using this canvassing tool on my phone from HelloVoter in order to keep an accurate track of the information people provide.
 I have just a few important questions to ask you.
 Do you mind participating for a few minutes?”
 “Hey there!
 My fellow canvassers and I are checking in with everyone we can in [your city/town] so we can get a better understanding of what folks around here think of major issues we all have to deal with these days.
-My name is [your name] and I am with [your group] and I’d like to spend just a few minutes asking you some simple, yet super important questions while I mark your answers with this Our Voice canvassing tool.
+My name is [your name] and I am with [your group] and I’d like to spend just a few minutes asking you some simple, yet super important questions while I mark your answers with this HelloVoter canvassing tool.
 May I ask your name, [ma’am] [sir]?”

 ### The Importance Of Data